-- 1. This is a PPS remappable input signal.
-The input function may be moved from the default location shown to one of several other PORTx pins.
-Refer to the peripheral input selection table for details on which PORT pins may be used for this signal. - 2.
-All output signals shown in this row are PPS remappable.
-These signals may be mapped to output onto one of several PORTx pin options as described in the peripheral output selection table. - 3.
+- 1. This is a PPS re-mappable input signal.
+The input function may be moved from the default location shown to one of several other PORTx pins. - 2.
+All digital output signals shown in these rows are PPS re-mappable.
+These signals may be mapped to output onto one of several PORTx pin options. - 3.
 This is a bidirectional signal.
-For normal module operation, the firmware will map this signal to the same pin in both the PPS input and PPS output registers. - 4.
-These pins are configured for 12C logic levels; The SCLx/SDAx signals may be assigned to any of these pins.
-PPS assignments to the other pins will operate, but input logic levels will be standard TTL/ST as selected by the INLVL register, instead of the I2C specific or SMBus input buffer thresholds. - 5.
-A 0.1 uF bypass capacitor to VSS is required on the VDD pin.
+For normal module operation, the firmware must map this signal to the same pin in both the PPS input and PPS output registers. - 4.
+These pins are configured for IC logic levels; The SCLx/SDAx signals may be assigned to any of these pins.
+PPS assignments to the other pins (e.g., RB1) will operate, but input logic levels will be standard TTL/ST as selected by the INLVL register, instead of the IC specific or SMBus input buffer thresholds. - 5.
+A 0.1 $\mu F$ bypass capacitor to $V{ss}$ is required on the $V{DD}$ pin.

 Table 3-2.
-40/44/48-Pin Allocation Table
+20-Pin Allocation Table